bclynch/pomb-old/README.md

 - Probably get rid of post categories and just use all tags.
 Need to mod hub page for this
 - Trip modal fix how to display trip photos + way to add subtitle
     - Need way to edit trips and junctures!
+- Add name of user with link on gallery modal
 - Mobile usage!
+    - On mobile nav would like to show logged in user otherwise have login button and make the logout tn dynamic
 - Make sure ready to take live https://github.com/thedaviddias/Front-End-Checklist
 - AWS domain email for S3 + RDS
 - Currently trying to get application online